For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 Little brand, big effect: In the age of startups and a new generation of entrepreneurs, corporate design is being redefined through distinctive visual creativity.
 Never before has there been more enthusiasm surrounding entrepreneurship.
 Today, young entrepreneurs across the globe are relentlessly developing innovative products and services.

-Fresh businesses and social initiatives are appearing in industries ranging from fashion to farming, from high-tech to creative handcraft.
+New businesses and social initiatives are appearing in industries ranging from fashion to farming, from high-tech to creative handcraft.
 These companies are run by passionate professionals who are well aware that following their vision is just as important as continuously communicating their vision's brand.

 Corporate branding works as an extension of a business by visually expressing its concept, so it is no surprise that new stories require a new visual language.
 Start Me Up! presents a wide range of original examples for inspiration and is a comprehensive compendium of innovative corporate design for a new generation.